Kahak

 This city is connected to Hormuz’s province, company, infrastructure, industry, market, and challenge layers.

-Opportunities around Kahak
+Ideas around Kahak

 Private-Label Apparel and Small-Batch Manufacturing Network